microsoft/WhatTheHack/070-BuildModernizeModernAIApps/Student/Challenge-00.md

   - `embeddings` with the `text-embedding-ada-002` model
 - Verify that you have Azure Cognitive Search in the basic tier.
 - Verify that the solution contains Azure Container Apps, an Azure Container Registry, and an Azure Storage Account.
+- Verify that the `product` and `customer` containers contain data.

 ## Learning Resources